 PLEASE NOTE: Where, in the opinion of the referee, the foul leading to the award of a penalty kick was completely unintentional and not serious in nature, no two-minute time penalty need be served by the offending player.
 Time will be extended at the end of any period for the taking of a penalty kick.

 —– XIV.
 RESTARTS – BALL OVER PERIMETER WALL —–

-KICK IN – When the whole of the ball passes over the perimeter wall or makes contact with a designated out-of-bounds area (e.g. netting), it shall be kicked in from the point at which it passed over or made contact, by a player from the opposite team from that of the player last making contact.
+KICK IN – When the whole of the ball passes over the perimeter wall or makes contact with a designated out-of-bounds area (e.g. netting or edges of the perimeter wall), it shall be kicked in from the point at which it passed over or made contact, by a player from the opposite team from that of the player last making contact.
 The ball shall be in play immediately after it has been touched, except in the case where the kick is taken from a point inside the penalty area, in which case it may not be played a second time nor shall it be deemed in play until it has exited the penalty area.
 A goal may be scored directly from such a kick.

 b.
 Player Positions: Players of the team opposing that of the player taking the kick shall remain outside the penalty area until the ball has left the penalty area.